nwithan8/tauticord/README.md

 If Tauticord is running on a different system than Tautulli, or is running isolated in a Docker container, then this data will not reflect the performance of Tautulli.

+The same applies to disk space monitoring.
+Tauticord's disk space monitoring feature will analyze the used and total space of the provided folder (default: The path mounted to `/monitor` inside the Docker container).
+This feature can be used, for example, to monitor the disk space of your Plex library, as long as the path to the library is mounted to `/monitor`.
+This will not work if Tauticord is running on a separate system from the Plex library.

 # Development